sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/13_Working_with_Mongoose/212_Creating_Schemas_and_Models.md

 	  imageUrl: String, // `required` is false by default });
 	```
-2. Model - Schema + methods.
+2. Model - created from Schemas, represents a collection.
 Adding in the same file.
 	```js
 	const Product = mongoose.model('Product', productSchema);